yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-api.markdown

 spaceProxy.TypeManager.RegisterTypeDescriptor(typeDescriptor);
 {% endhighlight %}

+{% warning %}
-{% exclamation %} Changing optimistic locking after a type has been registered is not supported.
+Changing optimistic locking after a type has been registered is not supported.
+{%endwarning%}

 # Dynamic Properties Storage Type

 By default, the dynamic properties of the document will be deserialized fully and kept in space as an instance of their corresponding space type class.
 This allows indexing and nested matching against these properties.
 However, in some scenarios, the data kept inside the dynamic properties is not used for matching.
 In that case it is possible to keep these properties serialized in their binary format in the space, increasing performance and reducing memory consumption.

-However, the data stored in binary format will be not be visible via the management center or readable from an interoperable Java/C++ client, it will appear as binary large object to these clients and will only deserialized when a .NET client reads it.
+However, the data stored in binary format will be not be visible via the management center or readable from an interoperable csharp/C++ client, it will appear as binary large object to these clients and will only deserialized when a .NET client reads it.
 The way to specify the storage type is when constructing the type using the `SpaceTypeDescriptorBuilder`:

-{% highlight java %}
+{% highlight csharp %}
 // Create type descriptor:
 ISpaceProxy spaceProxy = ... //Obtain a space proxy
 // Create type descriptor: